anki2911/OODD_Implementation/README.md

 In this work, we develop an out-of-distribution (OOD) Monitoring algorithm that uses a Probabilistic Neural Network (PNN) to detect anomalous or OOD situations of RL-based agents with discrete states and discrete actions.
 To demonstrate the effectiveness of the proposed approach, we integrate the OOD monitoring algorithm with a neurosymbolic autonomous cyber agent that uses behavior trees with learning-enabled components.
 We evaluate the proposed approach in a simulated cyber environment under different adversarial strategies.

-For more details about the Out-of-Distribution implementation, please refer to the paper "Out-of-Distribution Detection for Neurosymbolic Autonomous Cyber Agents" which can be referenced as
+For more details about the Out-of-Distribution implementation, please refer to our publication Ankita Samaddar, Nicholas Potteiger, Xenofon Koutsoukos, "Out-of-Distribution Detection for Neurosymbolic Autonomous Cyber Agents", IEEE International Conference on AI and Cybersecurity (ICAIC), 2025 which can be referenced as

 @INPROCEEDINGS{OODD,<br>
   author={Samaddar, Ankita and Potteiger, Nicholas and Koutsoukos, Xenofon},<br>booktitle={2025 IEEE 4th International Conference on AI in Cybersecurity (ICAIC)},<br>